giuanm/inference_alerts_YOLO_FT/README.md

 # PT

-### * Next we have the English version of the README after the Portuguese README
+### * Below we have the English version of the README after the Portuguese README

 ![Estilete_Preview](https://github.com/user-attachments/assets/72882f4d-dac0-4c9e-9bd6-4f1857b60b94)